buildingSMART/IFC4.3.x-development/content/introduction.md

 * IfcFireSuppressionTerminalTypeEnum.SPRINKLERDEFLECTOR
 * IfcGeographicElementTypeEnum.SOIL_BORING_POINT

-The following incompatibilities have been introduced in this release:
+The following backward incompatibilities have been introduced in this release:

 |  | Severity | Element | Incompatibility |
 |---|---|---|---|